Al-Ma'arri: Antinatalism

-Modern views
+Legacy

-Al-Ma'arri is controversial even today as he was skeptical of Islam, the dominant religion of the Arab world.
-In 2013, almost a thousand years after his death, the al-Nusra Front, a branch of al-Qaeda, beheaded a statue of al-Ma'arri during the Syrian civil war.
-The statue had been crafted by the sculptor Fathi Muhammad.
-The motive behind the beheading is disputed; theories range from the fact that he was a heretic to the fact that he is believed by some to be related to the Assad family.
+Al-Ma'arri is controversial even today as he was skeptical of Islam.
+In 2013 the al-Nusra Front, a rebel militia and former branch of al-Qaeda, demolished a statue of al-Ma'arri during the Syrian Civil War.
+The statue had been crafted in 1944 by the sculptor Fathi Muhammad.
+The motive behind the destruction is disputed; theories range from the fact that he was a heretic to the fact that he is believed by some to be related to the Assad family.

-Despite the controversy surrounding him, al-Ma'arri is sometimes referred to as one of the greatest classical Arab poets.
-Some have drawn connections between him and the Roman poet Lucretius, calling them progressive for their time.